aduquehd/csv-analyzer-test/README.md

 Data set API allows users to get the data sets, get a single dataset, create a data set and upload an excel file to a data set.

-The users can also filter the data inside a data set file by date range (This is the data populed from xlsx files).
+The users can also filter the data inside a data set file by date range (This is the data created from xlsx files).

+The way to filter the a dataset with the file data is `/?from_date=2011-09-01&to_date=2011-09-10` (You can see this example in Postman example file)

 Also, an user can only access to his owns data sets.
 Can't edit or see any data sets from other users.